'As the voices of Austen, Turgenev and Tolstoy have survived, so will Maxwell's' ...

 A gripping read...
 I got lost in this book and hours skipped by as the chapters got shorter, more tense and the pace quickened to an almost unbearable crescendo...
 A thoroughly satisfying read

 With echoes of The Thomas Crown Affair, spectacular storytelling and a beautifully judged super-twist, it confirms Nesbo's place at the pinnacle of thriller writers and, inevitably, a film version will be with us next year.
 It's that good

 This book is one you absolutely have to read...
 The outrageous storytelling is so stimulating, it makes James Ellroy look like a boy scout and Bret Easton Ellis like a sunday school boy

 Not to be confused with the Harry Hole crime novels, Headhunters is a slick and stylish standalone thriller from the brilliant Norwegian writer.
 A former economist, Nesbo offers a satiric peek behind-the-scenes of the corporate world of headhunting, where Oslo’s most successful headhunter – the vile and fascinating Roger Brown – has a sideline in art theft.
 In the course of the novel he is hunted, shot, stabbed, savaged by a dog, driven off a cliff and forced to camouflage himself in human excrement... a brilliant, absurd, thrilling ride!

 Please log into the Vintage Books site by entering your email address and password below.

-Jo Nesbo played football for Norway’s premier league team Modle, but his dream of playing professionally for Spurs was dashed when he tore crucial ligaments in his knee at the age of eighteen.
-After three ...
+Jo Nesbo played football for Norway’s premier league team Molde, but his dream of playing professionally for Spurs was dashed when he tore ligaments in his knee at the age of eighteen.
+After three years ...